Krishn Kanhai: Career

+Krishn Kanhai got his latest art work unveiled by Prime Minister Shri Narendra Modi.
+The life-size portrait of Sardar Vallabhbhai Patel impressed PM Modi so be a special place for the painting.
+When Pm Modi Saw the Painting, he said that “he wanted it to be kept at the statue of Unity at Kewadia, Gujarat.
+That is the of biggest compliment that I could get.
+Lakhs of People visit the Statue of Unity.
+It will be a big thing for me,” Kanhai says.

-A life size portrait of Atal Bihari Vajpayee former Prime Minister of India, painted by Kanhai, hangs in the Central Hall of the Parliament at New Delhi, which was inaugurated in February 2019 by President of India, Ramnath Kovind in the presence of our Prime Minister Shri Narendra Modi and several others.
+A life size portrait of Bharat Ratna, Shri Atal Bihari Vajpayee former Prime Minister of India, painted by Krishn Kanhai, hangs in the Central Hall of the Parliament at New Delhi, which was inaugurated in February 2019 by President of India, Shri Ramnath Kovind in the presence of our Prime Minister Shri Narendra Modi and several others.

 Modest to the core, Kanhai is an artist of International fame known to the political elite of the world, with several Presidents and Prime Ministers among his clients whose portraits were done by him in 2000.
-The list includes names like Prime Minister Atal Bihari Vajpayee and former Deputy Prime Minister of India Lal Krishna Advani, Bill & Hillary Clinton, Barack Obama and his family, besides the eminent industrialist Aditya Birla and his wife Rajshri Birla together with, one of her own kind politician, film actor and dream girl Hema Malini.
+The list includes names like Prime Minister Atal Bihari Vajpayee and former Deputy Prime Minister of India Lal Krishna Advani, besides the eminent industrialist Aditya Birla and his wife Rajshri Birla together with, one of her own kind politician, film actor and dream girl Hema Malini.
 For his outstanding and original contribution to the art of portraits, painting, the Government honoured him with Padmashri in 2004.
 He is also recipient of the National Kalidas Award 2009-10 from the Government of Madhya Pradesh as well as Yash Bharti Award from Uttar Pradesh Government (2015), and many more.